 Public key cryptography, also known as asymmetric cryptography, uses two separate keys instead of one shared one: a public key and a private key.
 Public key cryptography is an important technology for Internet security.

 After reading this article you will be able to:

-Public key encryption, or public key cryptography, is a method of encrypting data with two different keys and making one of the keys, the public key, available for anyone to use.
+Public key cryptography is a method of encrypting or signing data with two different keys and making one of the keys, the public key, available for anyone to use.
 The other key is known as the private key.
-Data encrypted with the public key can only be decrypted with the private key, and data encrypted with the private key can only be decrypted with the public key.
-Public key encryption is also known as asymmetric encryption.
+Data encrypted with the public key can only be decrypted with the private key.
+Because of this use of two keys instead of one, public key cryptography is also known as asymmetric cryptography.
 It is widely used, especially for TLS/SSL, which makes HTTPS possible.

 For example, suppose we take a plaintext message, "hello," and encrypt it with a key; let's say the key is "2jd8932kd8."
 Encrypted with this key, our simple "hello" now reads "X5xJCSycg14=", which seems like random garbage data.
 However, by decrypting it with that same key, we get "hello" back.

 Plaintext + key = ciphertext:

 This is an example of symmetric cryptography, in which only one key is used.
 In public key cryptography, there would instead be two keys.
 The public key would encrypt the data, and the private key would decrypt it.

 Public key cryptography is extremely useful for establishing secure communications over the Internet (via HTTPS).
 A website's SSL/TLS certificate, which is shared publicly, contains the public key, and the private key is installed on the origin server — it's "owned" by the website.